 If you need assistance while in the area, the nearest emergency help is the R.C.M.P. in Squamish (9-1-1).
 Cell phone coverage is very limited.

-The road to the Garibaldi Lake parking lot is not ploughed during the winter. just off highway 99 between the turnoff and the gate to the Daisy Lake Dam.
-Be careful where you park your vehicle as this is a snowplow route.
+The road to the Garibaldi Lake parking lot is not ploughed during the winter just off highway 99 between the turn-off and the gate to the Daisy Lake Dam.
+Be careful with where you park your vehicle as this is a snowplow route.
 Please don’t block the gate or the plowed part of the road going to private property.

 Other areas in the park for backcountry ski touring are the Garibaldi Neve Traverse, Singing Pass and the Spearhead-Fitzsimmons Traverse.
 These trips require advanced skills, advanced planning and good weather conditions.